hviidhenrik/math_trainer/README.md

 I feel like it.
 The current backlog of things to do is as listed below:

+- implement trigonometric problems like sin and cosine with periodic arguments
 - implement general approximation of otherwise "difficult" problems, e.g. large multiplication problems
 - make text to speech mode able to pose problems in English (currently only Danish)
 - make saved dataframe store number of posed questions as there seems to be a slight fatigue